realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 }
 ```

-The `narnia3` take file as a argument , and copy it's content deliver it into BLACKHOLE `/dev/null`.
+The `narnia3` take file as a argument , and copy it's content deliver it into BLACKHOLE in the linux system called `/dev/null`.

 ```c
 int  ifd,  ofd;